Default schema¶

 Queries can filter on arbitrarily nested relations.
 For example, we can ask

-our GraphQL endpoint to give us all Album
+our GraphQL endpoint to give us all Albums that belong to Artists that

 query AlbumsOnLabels($labelIds: [Int!]) {